Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 The man who hurt her was Col. Archibald Christie, the love of her life, the dazzling, romantic aviator who had rescued her, just before the First World War, from the string of earnest provincial suitors attracted by her Edwardian beauty.
 She married him despite the objections of her mother, who saw him as a potential bounder.
 Christie never doubted that she and Archie were joined for life, till one day he came home and told her he wanted a divorce, right away, so that he could marry a 24-year-old, Nancy Neele, a pretty secretary Agatha knew slightly.
 (A woman with a taste for not always relevant complications, she chose “Mrs. Neele” as her false name at the Harrogate spa.)

 After publishing The Mysterious Affair at Styles, Murder on the Links and The Secret Adversary (in which she gives life to Tommy and Tuppence Beresford) Agatha pulled out the perfect page turner, The Murder of Roger Ackroyd.
 All was dandy, but tragedy was waiting to play her hand.

-Agatha’s mother, Clarissa, died, leaving her daughter in a state of misery.
-While coping with that emotional burden, Agatha had to sort out her family collection at Ashfield.
+A few life-changing events for Agatha Christie led up to her famous disappearance of December 3, 1926.
+Earlier that year, Agatha’s mother Clara Miller had passed away after a terrible bout of bronchitis.
+Agatha’s husband Archie Christie had been away in Spain when she had been ill, and as Archie hated “illness, death, and trouble”, promptly went away to London leaving Agatha to deal with her mother’s death.
+Clearly it was difficult to clear the family home of Ashfield, where Mrs. Miller had died, because Agatha had so many wonderful memories there.
+No doubt Agatha was physically and emotionally drained.
+She described that time as a period of loneliness (she didn’t receive any support from Archie or any visits from him) and started letting little things confuse her, getting her mind all muddled.
+She started having glimpses of a nervous breakdown then: she would burst into tears simply for her car not starting, or having trouble remembering her own name when signing a check.

 Agatha wanted Archie to help her, but she didn’t find in him the support that she wanted.
 Archie was living a dreadful existence himself; trapped in a boring job while his ego was taking a thrashing being the husband of a famous and talented author.

 Agatha knew that her husband was cheating on her with a younger woman, Nancy Neele, but pretended as if everything was fine for the sake of her little daughter, Rosalind.
 But this pantomime didn’t go on forever; on the morning of December 3rd, 1926 Archie asked Agatha for a divorce, packed his bags and left.

+They had separated, but Archie returned to Styles for a “trial reconciliation”, of which Agatha described as a “mistake . . . a period of sorrow, misery, heartbreak.”
+In the late summer through the fall of 1926, Agatha wasn’t in the proper shape to write a new book.
+Her brother-in-law Campbell Christie suggested that she take the short stories printed in the Sketch magazine and fill in the gaps between each story with narration.
+This produced the Captain Hastings-narrated novel “The Big Four”, later released in 1927.

+So… Archie had announced to Agatha that he was in love with another woman, a Nancy Neele, former secretary of Major Belcher’s (from the world tour days of the Christies’).
+He then proceeded to demand a divorce right away.
 Later on the same day, Agatha got on her bottle-nosed Morris Crowley and left her house.
 The following morning her car was found abandoned near Silent Pool at Newlands Corner.

 In the vehicle was left behind her coat, expired driving licence and her hand bag.
 The mystery of her disappearance had begun.The hunt for her started as soon as her car was found and, just like in her books, the first suspect was her husband.
 The entire nation was intrigued by this real life mystery; newspapers were publishing mocks of her disguised in different ways, 15,000 volunteers participated in a research in Surrey and various ‘witnesses’ claimed to have seen her around the country, alone or in the company of people, dressed and sometimes half naked, walking in the dark.
 Things got serious when airplanes were involved in the search (the first time that it was done in England) but nothing was found.
 People started to think that all of it was just a publicity stunt.